-Let’s celebrate #nationaldonutday with my baked blueberry donuts, complete with a deliciously sweet blueberry glaze!
+Let's celebrate #nationaldonutday with my baked blueberry donuts, complete with a deliciously sweet blueberry glaze!
+These blueberry cake donuts are super moist and make for such a pretty treat to serve at brunch.

-Why I Love These Blueberry Donuts…
+Why I Love These Glazed Blueberry Donuts...

 - They're baked, not fried.
 Somehow this makes me feel better about devouring one with a cup of coffee and calling it breakfast.